holographicSol/OmegaFindv2/README.md

     omega_find -cmax 1 -r ".\unoconv_test_files\"

+Summary:

+    So maybe your wondering what that file really is?
+Need to search contents of all kinds of different files for information, or you lost some files of a certain type somewhere?
+Or are you wondering if someone buried some videos in somewhere like system32 and renamed those videos as .bat and .exe files to try and hide them?
+Or perhaps your just curious?
+Maybe for whatever reason you need a handle on what your looking for other than a simple string match in a filename search?
+    Then OmegaFindv2 may be suibtable for your needs.
+    Note that running this software is potentially extremely resource intensive so it is also potentially expensive to run.

 Gratitude and Thanks:

     Powered by asyncio, aiomultiprocess, aiofiles, python-magic, patool, tabulate, unoconv and of course